 When Canon released this lens, many people complained that they really wanted a replacement for the 16-35mm f2.8 L II.
 An f4 aperture was regarded as too conservative; however, now that it has been out for some time, the market seems to have recognized it for what it is: a class leading stabilized 16-35mm zoom for everyone who doesn’t need f2.8 on a super-wide (which is most people).
 The vast majority of consumers/prosumers who buy ’16-35mm’ lenses use them for scenic, travel and landscape work in which case f2.8 just brings more weight and expense.
 The f2.8 versions are however coveted by wedding and commercial photographers.

-The general impression one gets from reviews is that this lens is noticeably better in overall terms than the Zeiss 16-35mm f4 OSS for the Sony FE mount and also superior the Nikon 16-35mm f4 G. With falling prices, it is also substantially cheaper than either the Nikon or Sony Zeiss offerings and can now be found in the US for around $1050 (£650 pounds in the UK).
+The general impression one gets from reviews is that this lens is noticeably better in overall terms than the Zeiss 16-35mm f4 OSS for the Sony FE mount and also superior the Nikon 16-35mm f4 G. With falling prices, it is also substantially cheaper than either the Nikon or Sony Zeiss offerings.
 With the painfully high price of the Canon EF 24-70 f2.8 L II (especially at launch), the price of the EF 16-35 f4 IS has proven a relief.
 In fact, its now available for little more than its predecessor, the non-stabilised EF 17-40 f4 L.

 Here is the Canon USA EF 16-35 f4 IS L product page.